greenfieldvision/ditdml/README.md

 ## Tools

-All tools must be run from the parent folder of ditdml.
+All tools must be run from the ditdml folder.

 To see statistics like the number of images etc: